"I know what they've done! They've shot that beginning here, themselves. They've cut the picture to pieces!"

 - Matthew Ward's English translation of The Stranger (currently the most popular one in America) spends some time bashing Stuart Gilbert's (which before his was the only one available in America.)
 In the original French, and in Ward's version, the narrator begins as a Terse Talker in the vein of an Ernest Hemingway protagonist, then becomes oddly lyrical after going to jail.
 Gilbert essentially turns him British, and incidentally rewrites some of his odder comments to sound more conventional.

-- Used in-story in Ayn Rand's We The Living, where Kira and Leo go to see a movie called The Golden Octopus, which is a laughably censored American film with obviously different-looking Russian footage added at the beginning.
+- Used in-story in Ayn Rand's We The Living, where Kira and Leo go to see a movie called The Golden Octopus, which is a laughably censored American film with unfitting subtitles and obviously different-looking Russian footage added at the beginning.

 - Until 2011, the one extant translation of Stanislaw Lem's Solaris into English was based on a French translation rather than the original Polish novel, and suffered accordingly.
 Lem, who was fluent in English, vocally disapproved of the double translation, but the rights to the novel belong to his Polish publisher and they have thus far had no interest in commissioning another.
 However, it turned out that the publisher only has the rights to paper editions, and in 2011, a new translation by Bill Johnston was released as an audiobook and a Kindle e-book.